danyaberezun/replacewith/README.md

 }
 ```

-Currently is not supported but perfectly fits to the proposed specification.
+Currently is not supported but perfectly fits the proposed specification.

 $\bullet$ [KTIJ-6112 ReplaceWith quickfix is not suggested for property accessors](https://youtrack.jetbrains.com/issue/KTIJ-6112/ReplaceWith-quickfix-is-not-suggested-for-property-accessors)